 Termination letters can be categorized based on the reason for termination.
 Here are some common types:

-• Voluntary Resignation: While not technically a termination letter, a formal acknowledgement of an employee's resignation can be helpful for record-keeping purposes.
+- Voluntary Resignation: While not technically a termination letter, a formal acknowledgment of an employee's resignation can be helpful for record-keeping purposes.

 4. The Groundwork Before the Termination Letter